Randomized Solutions to Convex Programs with Multiple Chance Constraints: Structural Properties of the Constraints

+The following lemma provides the link between the support rank of a chance constraint and its support dimension.

-\begin{proof} Without loss of generality, the proof is again given for the first stage $i=1$.
-Pick any random multi-sample $\bom\in\Delta^{K}$ (less any $\Pr^{K}$-null set for which the s-rank condition of Definition \ref{Def:SupportRank} may not hold).
+\begin{lemma}[Support Rank] Suppose that a chance constraint $i\in\BN_{1}^{N}$ has the support rank $\sri\in\BN_{1}^{d}$.
+Then its support dimension in the $\MSP$ is bounded by $\sdi\leq\sri$. \end{lemma} \begin{proof} Without loss of generality, the proof is given for the first chance constraint $i=1$.
+Pick any random multi-sample $\bom\in\Delta^{K}$ (less any $\Pr^{K}$-null set for which the support rank condition may not hold).